 Megan Kasten is a research affiliate at the University of Glasgow.
 Her research includes using digital imaging as research tools, particularly for early medieval sculpture.

-List of contributors: Douglas Carr, Raul Catalán Ramos, Heather Christie, Christina Cowart-Smith, Patricia Fuentes Melgar, Abigail Górkiewicz-Downer, Megan Kasten, Nicola McNeil, Óscar Rodríguez Monterrubio, Giuseppe Russo, Jose Carlos Sastre Blanco, Tim van Tongeren
+Contributors: Douglas Carr, Raul Catalán Ramos, Heather Christie, Christina Cowart-Smith, Patricia Fuentes Melgar, Abigail Górkiewicz-Downer, Megan Kasten, Nicola McNeil, Óscar Rodríguez Monterrubio, Giuseppe Russo, Jose Carlos Sastre Blanco, Tim van Tongeren

 ‘The papers all make useful contributions individually, and a solid collection of studies by early career scholars is a welcome addition to the literature.’
 Dr Kate Mees, Durham University